m4sterbunny/NewPortfolio/source/pages/portfolio.rst

 While most of the developer docs I have been responsible for are also API docs, this is not always the case.
 See my :ref:`Web3 dev docs <developerdocs>` for more on the blockchain-specific dev portals.

-The challenge with Web3 docs on token-floated projects, is that there is often a need to accommodate a retail as well as developer audiences.
+The challenge with Web3 docs on token-floated projects is that there is often a need to accommodate retail as well as developer audiences.
 While in the Web2 world, there is a clear separation between retail/user docs and developer portals.

 Author
 ******